jonlighthall/bash/git/README.md

 ```

 If necessary, merge, fast-forward, or cherry-pick the outstanding commits from the local repository
-Similaryly, pull the remainign commits from the remote.
+Similarly, pull the remaining commits from the remote.

 That should be it.
 Your local branch should have updated history.